lwmqn/shepherd/README.md

 <a name="API_permitJoin"></a>
 ### .permitJoin(time)
-Open for devices to join the network.
+Allow or disallow devices to join the network.
+[TBD] a event needed

 **Arguments:**